PoC-Consortium/CoinX/README.md

 Nevertheless - by public discourse - possible features, although not guaranteed and subject to change:

-Mortgage
+Forge Deposit (a.k.a FD, formerly known as "Mortgage")

-Probably yes, although dynamic depending on (a fraction of) mined supply.
-Mortgage decides in a binary yes/no if someone can forge a block - no percentage block reward, no marketing account as default beneficiary.
+Most probably yes, although dynamic depending on (a fraction of) mined supply.
+FD decides in a binary yes/no fashion if someone can forge a block - no percentage block reward, no marketing account as default beneficiary.

 Proof of Capacity